 In most cases, the applicant is also the responsible organization that will later operate the plant.
-Where this is not the case, the responsibility for the plant and its safety continues, nevertheless, to reside with the applicant, who must supervise the activities of the operating organization (see Glossary for definitions of "applicant" and "operating organization").
+Where this is not the case, the responsibility for the plant and its safety continues, nevertheless, to reside with the applicant, who must supervise the activities of the operating organization (see REGDOC-3.6, Glossary of CNSC Terminology, for definitions of "applicant" and "operating organization").
 Information concerning the involvement of the applicant in plant operation should be provided in chapter 9, Operational Aspects.